ccrisan/streameye/README.md

 ## Installation

 *streamEye* was tested on various Linux machines, but may work just fine on other platforms.
-Assuming your machine has *git*, *gcc* and *GNU make* installed, just type the following commands to compile and install:
+Assuming your machine has `git`, `gcc` and `make` installed, just type the following commands to compile and install:

     git clone https://github.com/ccrisan/streameye.git
     cd streameye